AyaBoughanmi02/Subset-Sum-algorithms/README.md

-# Subset-Sum-algorithms
-# Subset Sum Algorithm Comparison (Brute Force vs. Dynamic Programming)
+# Subset-Sum-algorithms (Brute Force vs. Dynamic Programming)

 This repository provides an educational comparison of two fundamental approaches to solving the **Subset Sum Problem**: Brute Force (Exhaustive Search) and Dynamic Programming (DP).